The anatomy of Sin

 Conclusion

 In Vision Six of The Golden Star, Neteru-Hem, the Divine Messenger makes a startling statement about sin.
-"If I say that Sin only has existence in a mind which has realization of sin, and if I add that sin does not exist when the mind has no such realization, no matter what the man in which that mind dwells does, then I state another Truth that is almost impossible to understand."
+"If I say that Sin only has existence in a mind which has realisation of sin, and if I add that sin does not exist when the mind has no such realisation, no matter what the man in which that mind dwells does, then I state another Truth that is almost impossible to understand."
 I believe Neteru-Hem's words can be understood if the reader takes the time to carefully study the following explanation which leads up to this astonishing statement.
 "The human mind cannot properly appreciate all the positive forces unless it has suffered from at least some of the negative conditions.
 This is one of the principal lessons the Mind has to learn, and when it has done so it will know that positive forces of good always overcome negative conditions of evil, under whatever form they manifest.
 The Mind will also know then that hatred cannot overcome hatred, for example; as a negative condition cannot master, rectify, modify, or change another negative condition; whereas the positive force of Love, added to Love, will double its potency."
 Hence we may say that sin, like beauty or ugliness, is in the eye, or rather the mind of the beholder.
-It is a mental realization, just as Neteru-Hem tells Ma-u and Ma-uti, the two Egyptian pilgrims in The Golden Star.
+It is a mental realisation, just as Neteru-Hem tells Ma-u and Ma-uti, the two Egyptian pilgrims in The Golden Star.

-We may liken this realization to the reflection in a mirror.
+We may liken this realisation to the reflection in a mirror.
 The reflection being the negative thought or action — the so-called 'sin' — and the mirror our perception of it.
 We may also view the process another way by saying that the reflection is a projection of the thoughts or acts of our lower mind onto the mirror of our memory.
 How we react to the memory depends on our moral and spiritual worth.
 We may be thoroughly shamed or even tortured by what we have thought or done.
 Or we may regard it as a lesson — no matter how painful or distressing — which helps us take a step forward, or several, on the path to the Light.
 It requires both knowledge and wisdom to see 'sin' in this light.
 Knowledge and wisdom that can only be gained by suffering, as Neteru-Hem says, from some negative conditions.
 The opposite of knowledge is ignorance.
 So I say again that the only sin that anyone who aspires to wisdom should acknowledge is ignorance, all the rest comes under the head of right or wrong action according to our lights, always provided we have any 'lights'!
 I say this au sérieux for there are those who — having thoroughly attuned with evil persons and conditions in their previous lives — "know not what it is to proceed in virtue nor recede from vice; nor is purity, veracity, or the practice of morality to be found in them," as the Bhagavad Gita tells us.

 john